 Hopstack’s cloud-based warehousing and fulfillment platform provides highly customizable and flexible setup options that make the implementation seamless.
 The platform can be tailored to fit customers’ specific needs, making it easy to integrate into existing operations.

-With Hopstack’s rule engine and workflow designer, warehouse managers can create different workflows for various inbound, storage, and outbound processes and set up rules for exception handling and fostering specialization.
+With Hopstack’s rule engine and workflow designer, warehouse managers can create different warehouse management workflows for various inbound, storage, and outbound processes and set up rules for exception handling and fostering specialization.

 The platform also comes with 60+ plug-and-play software and hardware integrations helping warehouses connect all their devices and sync information such as orders, inventory, shipping data, tenant data, product details, and more in a matter of minutes.